Learn more about ongoing research projects

 Antimicrobials

-We have identified and engineered polysaccharide-degrading enzymes as tools to remove microbial biofilm and inhibit pathogenic bacterial growth (as shown on the left).
-Additionally, we have commercialized enzymes developed in lab for applications in pre- and post-harvest agriculture through Lytos Technologies, and collaborate with other external partners such as the USDA for applications in food safety.
+We have identified and engineered polysaccharide-degrading enzymes as tools to remove microbial biofilm and inhibit pathogenic bacterial/fungal growth (as shown on the left).
+Additionally, we have commercialized enzymes developed in lab for applications in pre- and post-harvest agriculture, and collaborate with other partners such as the USDA for applications in food safety, VT for blight removal, KSU for anti-fungals and UVA BME, UMD and NISER for multi-drug resistant bacterial infection.

 Industrial hemp

-In collaboration with external industrial partners such as Air Products, we are evaluating the use of cryogenic technologies to improve fiber (shown in the figure on the right), flower and seed processing for commercial applications.
-Additionally, in collaboration with other industrial partners we are investigating new therapeutic applications of minor cannabinoids as well as improved processing and formulation methods for a wide range of consumer products.
+In collaboration with external industrial partners such as Air Products, USDA and SUNY we are evaluating the use of cryogenic technologies to improve fiber (shown in the figure on the right), flower and seed processing for commercial applications.
+Additionally, in collaboration with Trulieve we are investigating new therapeutic applications of minor cannabinoids as well as improved processing and formulation methods for a wide range of consumer products.